In this episode of 'Running in...' Hilda gives us the lowdown on running culture in her home city of Nairobi, Kenya.

 Also, Tigoni trails for the scenery and a reminder to do more train more on hill work!

-What (and where?) should we eat after a big training session or a race?
+What (and where?) should we eat in Nairobi after a big training session or a race?

 I normally head home for a big plate of Ugali, meat, greens and tea or wine.
 Plus a few hours of napping when I'm lucky!

 Hilda showing off her medal from the Tigoni Trails Race